-4.8.2 Internal safety Audits
+4.8.2 Internal Safety Audits and Inspections

-4.8.2.1 Internal audits involve the systematic and scheduled examination of our operations, including those specific to implementation of the SMS.
-Internal audits are conducted by persons from within DANS who are independent of the functions being evaluated.
+- 4.8.2.1 Internal audits involve the systematic and scheduled examination of our operations, including those specific to implementation of the SMS.
+Internal audits are conducted by persons from within ANS who are independent of the functions being evaluated.
 They provide the organization's management with the ability to track the implementation and effectiveness of the SMS as well as its supporting systems.

-4.8.2.2 General Internal audit checklists are provided in Appendix B and Appendix E and are subject to review.
+Safety audits focus on programs and processes to ensure they meet the ANS safety goals. - 4.8.2.2 Internal safety inspection is a thorough and systematic process that identifies potential hazards and practices in operating functions.
+Assesses equipment, behaviours and practices and working environment. - 4.8.2.3 The internal safety audit and inspection checklists shall be developed by auditors in accordance with the scope and method prescribed by the audit plan.
+The generic internal safety audit/inspection checklists is provided for in Appendix B.